 Starting with new rolling stock.
 I’m an operations guy at heart; I’ve spent just under 30 years working and managing parts of the subway system and Long Island Rail Road.
 Old train cars — like the 40-year-old models we currently have on the 1, 3, 6, S, B, D, N, and W lines — slow service, breaking down six times as frequently as newer models.
 Buying 1,500 new subway cars means a generational upgrade to our fleet.

-The new Capital Plan will also speed service by replacing conventional signals that are nearly a century old with a modern Communications Based Train Control system.
+The new Capital Plan will also speed service by replacing nearly century-old conventional signals with a modern Communications-Based Train Control system.
 This technology transformed service on the L and 7 lines, enabling 2-3 minute headways and on-time performance rates of over 90%.

 But not every improvement will be so visible to customers.
 Keeping the electric power that trains run on flowing is critical to service.
-To do this requires a network of dozens of substations throughout the city, many of which are over 80 years old.
+To do this, a network of dozens of substations throughout the city, many of which are over 80 years old, must be maintained.
 This plan modernizes virtually all of these essential facilities.

-Likewise for, for our aging train yards and bus depots, which are hives of daily activity where thousands of Transit employees work to maintain more than 6,000 subway cars and 6,500 buses.
-Historically, these facilities have been overlooked in improvement plans—not this time, nn our watch.
+Likewise for our aging train yards and bus depots.
+They are hives of daily activity, where thousands of Transit employees work to maintain more than 6,000 subway cars and 6,500 buses.
+Historically, these facilities have been overlooked in improvement plans – not this time.
+Not on our watch.

 By upgrading places like Livonia Yard in Brooklyn or 240 St Yard in the Bronx, we’ll be able to give our team a safe, best-in-class workplace and make necessary preparations for the bus and subway fleets of the future.
 The current shops just don’t have the capacity to service newer models of trains; workers can barely get underneath cars to perform maintenance.
 That’s going to change.